mehtachandrashekhar/smart-search-ai-agent/README.md

 ### Step 4: Set Up Environment Variables

-Create a `.env` file in the root directory of your project to store your environment variables.
-Add the following variables to the `.env` file:
+Create a `.env` file in the project root to store sensitive API keys:

 ```plaintext
 SERPAPI_KEY=your_serpapi_key